dchiang/measure-execution-time/README.md

 ## Examples

-Assuming you want to check the total duration time of the test_modules included in this repo and that you pulled it on `/home/user/measure_execution_time`, then you should run this project from your `/home/user/` folder as:
+Assuming you want to check the total duration time of the test_module included in this repository and that you pulled this project in `/home/user/measure_execution_time`, then you should run this project from your `/home/user/` folder as:

 `python3 -m measure_execution_time --requirements ~/measure_execution_time/test_module/requirements.txt --module ~/measure_execution_time/test_module`